Quay walls: smart and future-proof

 Sustainable quays

 Quay walls also contribute to other tasks.
 Examples include energy transition, CO2 footprint reduction and circularity.
 The construction and maintenance of quay walls can also have a significant impact on the environment.
-Sustainable quay walls are designed to minimize these impacts and preserve the environment for future generations.
-Designing quay walls with ecology in mind minimizes negative impacts and preserves natural habitats for animals and fish.
+Sustainable quay walls are designed to minimise these impacts and preserve the environment for future generations.
+Designing quay walls with ecology in mind minimises negative impacts and preserves natural habitats for animals and fish.

 Research by Deltares